Sage-Bionetworks/synapseformation/CONTRIBUTING.md

 ### The development life cycle

-1. Pull the latest content from the `develop` branch of this central repository (not your fork).
+1. Pull the latest content from the `main` branch of this central repository (not your fork).
-1. Create a feature branch which off the `develop` branch.
+1. Create a feature branch which off the `main` branch.
 If there is a GitHub issue that you are addressing, name the branch after the issue with some more detail (like `issue-123-add-some-new-feature`).
 1. After completing work and testing locally (see below), push to your fork.
-1. In Github, create a pull request from the feature branch of your fork to the `develop` branch of the central repository.
+1. In Github, create a pull request from the feature branch of your fork to the `main` branch of the central repository.

 > *A code maintainer must review and accept your pull request.* A code review (which happens with both the contributor and the reviewer present) is required for contributing.
 This can be performed remotely (e.g., Skype, Hangout, or other video or phone conference).

 This package uses [semantic versioning](https://semver.org/) for releasing new versions.
-The version should be updated on the `develop` branch as changes are reviewed and merged in by a code maintainer.
+The version should be updated on the `main` branch as changes are reviewed and merged in by a code maintainer.
 The version for the package is maintained in the [synapseformation/__version__.py](challengeutils/__version__.py) file.
-A github release should also occur every time `develop` is pushed into `master` and it should match the version for the package.
+A github release should occur when there are enough features to be released.

 ### Testing